Wondering if it’s too late for marriage counseling?

 — Gottman Institute (@GottmanInst) September 22, 2017

-Marriage counseling can help if:
+Marriage counseling will be most effective if:

 - Both parties want to make the marriage work